The Parameterised Complexity of List Problems on Graphs of Bounded Treewidth

 We begin with some preprocessing.
 For each vertex, we construct a list of its neighbours, and we also construct an $n$-element array storing the degree of each vertex.
-For vertices of degree at most $k+1$, the list of neighbours is sorted into order, and the list of vertices of degree at most $k+1$ is also sorted, in order of neighbourhoods (so that vertices with the same neighbourhood occur consecutively).
+For each vertex of degree at most $k+1$, its list of neighbours is sorted into order; the list of vertices of degree at most $k+1$ is then also sorted, in order of neighbourhoods (so that vertices with the same neighbourhood occur consecutively).
 All this can be done in time $O(n^2)$.

 Note that each time we delete an edge, we can update this information in time $O(n)$: we update the neighbour lists of the edge's endpoints and decrement their degrees, and if one or both of the endpoints now has degree at most $k+1$ its neighbours are sorted and it is inserted into the correct position in the list of small-degree vertices.
 From the point of view of updating information, deleting a set of $k+1$ vertices can be regarded as a series of edge-deletions, each performed in time $O(n)$.
 As there are $O(n)$ edges in total, this means we can perform all updates after deletions in time $O(n^2)$.